MicrosoftDocs/Viva/Viva/glint/setup/360-email-edits.md

 ## Custom sending domains and branding (optional)

-In the [Microsoft 365 Admin Center (MAC)](https://go.microsoft.com/fwlink/?linkid=2264234), your Microsoft 365 admin can optionally configure a custom sending domain for your organization.
+In the [Microsoft 365 Admin Center (MAC)](https://go.microsoft.com/fwlink/?linkid=2264234), your Microsoft 365 admin can optionally configure a custom email domain for your organization.
 In the [Microsoft Entra admin center](https://entra.microsoft.com/#home), customize your organization's branding to include your logo in 360 survey communications:

 - [Set up a custom sending domain](/microsoft-365/admin/email/select-domain-to-use-for-email-from-microsoft-365-products)
 - [Customize company branding](/microsoft-365/admin/setup/customize-sign-in-page)